Code-Institute-Submissions/unreal-estate-second-milestone-project/README.md

 - The most complex function has a cyclomatic complexity value of 9 while the median is 1.

-I manually tested all of the functions using different browers and devices: all buttons work, maze images load, submit form sends me the email, GitHub profile opens in new window, navigation works on each level, victory modal pops up in time, move counter is well implemented.
+I manually tested all of the functions using different browsers and devices: all buttons work, maze images load, submit form sends me the email, GitHub profile opens in a new window, navigation works on each level, victory modal pops up in time, move counter is well implemented.
 Besides my test, I asked friends and family to play the game as much as they can, and tell me their opinion to help me what can I improve with.
-The page is responsive, altough as I mentioned, users with small devices are adviced to switch to landscape mode for better user experience.
+The page is responsive, although as I mentioned, users with small devices are advised to switch to landscape mode for better user experience.

 ## Deployment